felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 free monads, tagless final or the classic [MTL](http://hackage.haskell.org/package/mtl) approach.

-These libraries all exist for a single reasons - monads don't compose.
+These libraries all exist for a single reason - monads don't compose.
 You can't take two different monads (e.g. `Maybe` and `IO`) and compose them.
 The original solution to this is monad transformers (as found in the MTL lib).